 **Update 2022: I recently replaced these painted states with embroidered ones!**

-I decided to dedicate a wall in our house to display each of our duty stations.
-Including our ‘home of record’, the beautiful sunshine state.
+As an Army family, we move around quite a bit.
+Each new location slowly becomes our home and part of our family’s story.
+I wanted to dedicate a wall in our house to display each of our duty stations and our ‘home of record’, Florida.

 How to Make State Silhouette Wall Art Decor